What are the different types of development finance? A short guide looking at the options for funding property development and how to get finance.

 Research building costs, architect’s fees, materials, demolition fees and everything else in between.
 Try speaking with a property development company UK based as well as construction companies and obtain multiple quotes.

 After the R&D, look for a good site/property and start drilling into the figures.
 At Brickflow, our innovative software allows you to input all the numbers from a potential site and assess how viable your project really is.
 You’ll be able to compare loans from nearly sixty lenders and see how much you could borrow against your specific project and at what rate.
 This means you can factor in lending costs to profit calculations.

 Some property development lenders won’t consider applications from first-time developers, but on our results screen we have 23 different filters, one of which will tell you the lenders that will consider an application from a first time developer.
 So applying for a loan through Brickflow avoids time and money being wasted applying to inappropriate lenders.

 How to get into property development?
-Tell your broker about us, or register with Brickflow to access the only development finance search facility on the market.
+Tell your broker about us, or register with Brickflow to access the only development finance and bridging loan search facility on the market.
 Alternatively, contact us and we can connect you with the brokers already using our tech.

 If you’re a broker, register with Brickflow and compare 80 lenders in under 60 seconds and help your clients get into property development sooner.
 You’ll be able to submit their applications online to multiple lenders in less than half an hour and secure a DIP the very same day.